Ushiosan23/CodeCounter/README.md

 It is still at an early stage and errors are expected to be fixed.
 In addition to adding additional features.

 Download Links:

+## Building:

+**If you want to build your own program, you have total freedom to do so.** :like:

+### Dependencies:
+- It is mentioned above that it does not have dependencies on external libraries, but if one is used that is only a help for the developer:
+    - The dependence is are:
+        - Java annotations of Jetbrains.
+        - That's it :blink: